bornytm/timborny.com/static/re.md

 # Experience

 ## **Independent Consulting**<span class='right'>2017-present</span>
+**Data Privacy and Security Operations**
+- Monitor and manage DSAR (Data Subject Access Request) Processes
+- Monitor and manage data breach processes
+- Privacy and security review of websites, applications, and other customer data aqusition locations
+- Draft copy and consult with legal resources on proposed Privacy Policy and Terms of Use updates / improvements
+- Compliance audits and yearly reviews

 **IT / Operations Engineer / Compliance**
 - Software security and privacy risk analysis
 - Personal data request compliance Process creation and management (GDPR, CCPA)